 If you end up staying in the neighboring towns, it is advisable to take the bus/ uber into Dubrovnik since the parking lots charge exorbitant parking fees – we paid almost 40 kunas per hour!

 Several international flights fly in to Dubrovnik daily.
 If you are roadtripping Croatia, the drive from Split to Dubrovnik is going to be the most scenic leg of the drive.
 You get uninterrupted views across the Adriatic and will be tempted to stop your car at innumerable viewpoints throughout the drive.
 You will be exiting Croatia, entering Bosnia and Herzegovina for a few kms before re-entering Croatia – so keep your passports and cameras ready.

 Walk the City Walls

-A 25 m high city wall that runs almost 2 km surrounds Dubrovnik’s old town.
-These walls were built in the 13-14th century to protect the city of Dubrovnik from invaders.
+Dubrovnik’s old town is surrounded by a 25 m high city wall that runs almost 2 km.
+These walls were built in the 13-14th century to protect the city from invaders.
 Walking these walls is an absolute must-do for anyone visiting Dubrovnik.
 You get to see amazing views of the Adriatic Sea on one hand and the city on the other!

 Aim to be at the Dubrovnik city walls by the opening time of 8am.
 As the day progresses, it gets insanely crowded and hot and you don’t want to be stuck in one of the narrow sections sandwiched between huge tour groups.
 It takes about 2 hours (including several pit stops to take photos) to walk around the entire walled city.
 As a tip, buy the tickets in advance (150 kunas per person) so you don’t waste time queueing up in the morning.